SteamAchievementNotifier/SteamAchievementNotifier/README.md

 > ⚠ \**Some translated achievement information will only be locally available after unlocking the achievement.
 The **Max Translation Retries** option controls how many times a missing translation will be searched for (repeated once per second) before using the default achievement information provided by Steamworks instead*

 - 📡 **Auto Updater**: Using [electron-builder's autoUpdater](https://www.electron.build/auto-update.html), users will now be notified if a new update is available - if so, downloading/installation of the new version will all be handled automatically by the app!

+- 🕹 **Retro Achievements Support**: Starting from **V1.9.26**, display customised notifications for **Retro Achievements** earned in supported emulators\*!
+Most existing in-app functionality available for Steam achievements - such as Screenshots/Notification Images/Game Art etc. - is also available for **Retro Achievements** notifications!

+> ℹ \**For information on currently supported/incompatible emulators, prerequisites and setup, see the [Retro Achievements](https://github.com/SteamAchievementNotifier/SteamAchievementNotifier/blob/master/RA.md) section*

 <h2 align="center" id="updates">Updates</h2>